Skip to content

 Possessivpronomen

 My, your, his, her — these are possessive pronouns.
 In English, they never change.
 My dog, my cat, my house — always my.
-In German, they change based on GENDER and CASE!
+In German, they change based on gender and case!

-German possessives change their ending based on the gender of the noun AND the case. mein Hund (masc. nom.), meine Katze (fem. nom.), meinen Hund (masc. acc.), meinem Hund (masc. dat.).
+German possessives change their ending based on the gender of the noun and the case. mein Hund (masc. nom.), meine Katze (fem. nom.), meinen Hund (masc. acc.), meinem Hund (masc. dat.).

 English is simple: my dog, my cat, my house, my children — always my.
 His book, his pen, his table — always his.